jremington/Feather-LoRa-Networks/FeatherMeshBT_encrypted/Readme.md

 Optional AES128 encrypted version of RHMesh with text messages on Serial1.
-Works well.
+Works well on M0.
+Not enough memory on ATmega32U4 for encryptions or OLED.

 Supports and logs message to the FeatherWing OLED display, if the option is enabled.